 Since the global financial crisis of 2008, the number of self-employed workers in the UK has shot up to 4.8m.
 According to the Office for National Statistics, the self employed now account for around 15% of the UK’s total workforce.
 Those people collectively own almost 3.9m companies all across the country.

-It all starts with a fantastic business idea – and to help you get started, we’ve come up with an all-encompassing guide outlining how you can set off down your own road to self-employment.
+So, how did they do it?
+It all starts with a fantastic business idea.
+To help you get started, we’ve come up with an all-encompassing guide outlining how to get on the road to self employment.

 How do I come up with a business idea?

 Oftentimes, one of the hardest parts of starting a business is figuring out where to begin.
 Some entrepreneurs are lucky enough to stumble upon a brilliant idea unintentionally.
 Unfortunately, it’s not that easy for most people.
 The majority of self-employed workers need to think long and hard about what they way to do and how to turn into a viable business.

 If you’re starting from scratch and haven’t got any ideas for a new business, one way to set the cogs in motion is to ask yourself ‘what’s the next big thing?’
 The most successful start-ups are typically businesses that are ahead of the curve.
 So, you should sit down and think about the industries that interest you.
 Then, do a bit of research and brainstorm up-and-coming trends that you could capitalise on within that industry.